 This tent is quite heavy and this is partly due to durable materials.
 So you have 75D 185T polyester both on the fly and the floor.
 The big part of the body is a mesh, but there are no indications about its denier value and tenacity.

 The fly: Here you have a great structure, with 2 side vestibules (you might want to see my separate text about vestibules in general), and with a vent on the head side.
-The fly provides a full coverage of the main tent body, it is completely waterproof and seam sealed.
+The fly provides a full coverage of the main tent body, it is completely waterproof and seam-sealed.
 There are storm flaps above the long zippers, so you have extra protection here as well.
 Guy out points are around so you can fix it in the case of winds.

-The floor: It is of the same strength and thickness as the fly, good enough but to extend its life you can use it with a footprint which can be ordered separately, see the links below.
+The floor: It is of the same strength and thickness as the fly, good enough but to extend its life you can use it with a footprint that can be ordered separately, see the links below.
 Similar to the fly, all seams are sealed here.

 The poles: Here you have aluminum, 7.9 mm & 8.5 mm for the bottom and front poles, respectively.